tus/tus-resumable-upload-protocol/protocol.md

 ### Termination

-This extension defines a way for Clients to terminate unfinished uploads which won't be continued allowing Servers to free up used resources.
+This extension defines a way for Clients to terminate completed and unfinished uploads which won't be continued allowing Servers to free up used resources.

 If this extension is supported by the Server it MUST be announced by adding the `termination` element to the `Tus-Extension` header.